Linn Jørum Sulland: Oppsal

 In the 2022-23 she came out of retirement to join the 2nd tier team Oppsal IF, where she was a part of the coaching staff.
 In the 2023-24 season she retired again due to pregnancy, but made a second comeback in February 2024.
 By the time Oppsal IF had been promoted to the top Norwegian league.

+Coaching career

+For the 2022-23 season she became the fitness coach of Oppsal IF.